Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570, in theory, should perform quite a bit faster than the GeForce 8300 GS (OEM) overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 should be a lot faster than the GeForce 8300 GS (OEM) overall. (explain)

-Pixel RateThe GeForce GTX 570 will be quite a bit (about 3153%) better at full screen anti-aliasing than the GeForce 8300 GS (OEM), and also should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 570 is much (approximately 3153%) better at FSAA than the GeForce 8300 GS (OEM), and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison